Ian84Be/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a User Interface component library.
+It works to solve the problems of managing data for interactive content on a webpage.

 - [ ] What does it mean to _think_ in react?

+Thinking in React means to break down applications to their most simple components.
+Ideally, each component should only perform one function.

 - [ ] Describe state.

+State is an Object stored on a React Class Component.
+State is the 'heart' of the application, it is used to hold and pass data to other components.
+When State updates, it also updates any components which are using data from State.
+State is mutable, but only through a special function called setState().

 - [ ] Describe props.

+Props is shorthand for Properties.
+Props are the 'blood' of the application.
+Props can be used to pass data and methods across components, but they are immutable.

 ## Project Set Up